huqianghui/spring-cloud/Exercise tutorial.md

 ## Task3 Build and run the application, open browser to testify the webpage

-In this exercise, we will use the code in the **springmvc-monolithic-application** fold.
+In this exercise, we will use the code in the **springmvc-monolithic-application** folder.

 ```Powershell
 cd .\springmvc-monolithic-application
 ```

-Under this fold, we use Maven command to build the application.
+Under this folder, we use Maven command to build the application.

 ```Powershell
 mvn clean install